DESTINATIONS · CALABRIA

 MAB Museo all'Aperto Bilotti – Art on the Streets of Cosenza

 Calabria, a land full of sunshine and history, conceals many secrets and wonders.
 One such place is MAB Museo all'Aperto Bilotti – a unique open-air art gallery located in the heart of Cosenza.
-This unconventional museum, accessible around the clock without tickets or restrictions, harmoniously integrates into the urban fabric, allowing everyone free contact with works by the most renowned artists of the 20th century.
-Walking along the historic Corso Mazzini, every visitor has the chance to discover an impressive collection of sculptures that enliven the urban space and give it a unique character.
+This unconventional museum, accessible around the clock without tickets or restrictions, harmoniously integrates into the urban fabric, allowing everyone free contact with works of contemporary sculpture.
+Walking along Corso Mazzini, every visitor has the chance to discover an impressive collection of sculptures that enliven the urban space and give it a unique character.

 Art as an Element of Cosenza's Urban Transformation

-Cosenza, situated in the heart of Calabria, has become a remarkable example of symbiosis between art and urban space.
-Its unique approach to urban planning integrates a prestigious collection with the daily rhythm of life, where sculptures stand alongside cafes and boutiques.
+Cosenza, situated in the heart of Calabria, has become a remarkable example of the connection between art and urban space.
+Its approach to urban planning integrates a prestigious collection with the daily rhythm of life, where sculptures stand alongside cafés and boutiques.
 It is on Corso Mazzini, the city's main street, that the renowned MAB transforms this space into a living gallery.
-Public art plays a psychogeographic role here, influencing residents' emotions and becoming a landmark in the modern city centre.
+Public art plays the role of a landmark here, influencing the way residents and visitors experience the modern city centre.

-MAB Museo all'Aperto Bilotti – Testa di Cariatide sculpture on Corso Mazzini in Cosenza
+MAB Museo all'Aperto Bilotti on Corso Mazzini in Cosenza

 Contemporary artistic projects, such as murals and installations, make Cosenza a centre for modern street art.
 Neighbourhoods that were once neglected now gain in attractiveness thanks to initiatives such as PAC – Piazza Arte Cosenza and the BoCs Art artist residencies.
 By assembling over 300 works by young creators, the city builds a multi-layered cultural narrative that engages the local community in the process of socio-economic revitalisation.